syncfusion-content/winui-docs/winui/Ribbon/RibbonScreenTip.md

 `ScreenTip` is an enhanced ToolTip and it is used to show a popup window when the pointer hovers over a ribbon item.
 The pop-up provides helpful details about the function of the ribbon item.

-The ScreenTip consist of two parts
+The ScreenTip has two properties.

 * **Title:** Specifies the title of the ScreenTip..
 * **Content:** Specifies the content of the ScreenTip..

 ## Adding ScreenTip for ribbon items

 ScreenTip can be set to each Ribbon item by using its `ScreenTip` property.
-The below code shows how to define the ScreenTip for ribbon items in Ribbon control.
+The following code example shows how to define the ScreenTip for ribbon items in Ribbon control.

 {% tabs %}
 {% highlight xaml %}